-Call CADS on the professionals only phone line.
-This number can be found in the staffroom.
-Have a discussion with a Consultant Social Worker.
-A copy of the discussion with be securely emailed or posted to you.
-Follow the advice given by the Consultant social worker.
-Keep a record for your own agency's safeguarding recording process NB: The contact number for parents, carers and members of the public is 0344 800 8020.
-Speak to the parents and the child about your worries and discuss with them how your agency can help and support the children and family.
-You could carry out an FSP, an Early Help Assessment or seek Early Help support.
-Follow the Early Help guidance on the NSCB website to support you in this process.
+call CADS on the professionals only

+phone line.
+This number can be

+found in the staffroom.
+Have a

+discussion with a Consultant Social

+Worker.
+A copy of the discussion

+with be securely emailed or posted

+to you.
+Follow the advice given by

+the Consultant social worker.

+Keep a record for your own agency's

+safeguarding recording process

+NB: The contact number for

+parents, carers and members of the

+public is

+0344 800 8020.